papoita/globeART/README.md

 ### Users can connect to their wallet (Metamask, Rainbow, Coinbase, WalletConnect)
 https://user-images.githubusercontent.com/84533333/173244405-9a9f3f40-3b97-4ab7-96c0-4f1dc173feb1.mov

-### Users can interact in the 3D globe, center the globe on their location, and view available NFTs by clicking their markers on the globe
+### Users can interact with the 3D globe, center the globe on their location, and view available NFTs by clicking their markers on the globe

 https://user-images.githubusercontent.com/84533333/173244462-fac24f1a-203f-4ea4-a6fb-1662fb2d1eb8.mov